odomlab2/sci-rocket/docs/overview_methodology.md

       * Finds exact or nearest match for PCR Index #1 (p5), PCR Index #1 (p7), ligation and/or RT barcode (single match with ≤1 hamming distance).
       * Generates sample-specific .fastq.gz files with corrected R1 sequence (48nt) and added read-names in R2.
       * Read-pairs without all four matching barcodes are discarded into separate .fastq.gz files with logs detailing which barcode(s) are (non-)matching.
+      * For samples with a specified hashing sheet, additional hashing procedures are performed.
 5. Performs adapter and low-quality base-trimming (**fastp**).
       * Read-pairs with a mate ≤10nt after trimming are discarded.
 6. Aligns reads to the supplied reference genome and perform cell-barcode/UMI counting (**STARSolo**).